airpartners/aq-web-client/README.md

 ### `npm run deploy`

 Builds the app and pushes it to the gh-pages branch.
-The build is hosted at the aq-web-client [project page](https://airpartners.github.io/aq-web-client) of the airpartners organization github pages site.
+The build is hosted at the aq-web-client [project page](https://airpartners.github.io/aq-web-client) of the [airpartners organization github pages site](https://airpartners.github.io).

-Currently the build cannot access the data.
-Probably some kind of path issue when building.

 ## Learn More